-15. Direct current (d.c.) resistance unbalance between pairs
+14. Direct current (d.c.) resistance unbalance

-This parameter shows the difference in the d.c. resistance between pairs.
+This parameter show the difference in the d.c. resistance of each wire of a pair

-16. Continuity of screen conductors
+15. Continuity of screen conductors

-This test shall report the shield as open if there is no screen continuity between the cable and the connecting hardware at the TR, CP or TO along the path of the cabling.
-Also poor termination practices, which only connect a drain wire and could severely affect the screening performance, shall be reported.
+This test shall report the shield as open if there is no screen continuity between the cable and the connecting hardware at the TR, CP or TO.
+Also poor termination practices, which only connect a drain wire and severely affect the TI Surface transfer impedance, shall be reported as an open shield.

-17. Transverse conversion loss (TCL)
+16. Transverse conversion loss (TCL)

 or Unbalance attenuation, near end is measured by calculating the ratio of differential mode power to common mode power on a pair within a cabling system, which is exited with differential mode power only Note: Due to the lack of a limit for link the limit for the channel shall be used.
-This requirement can be considered relaxed if compared with the expected link performance
+This requirement can be considered relaxed if compared with the expected link performance.

-18. Equal Level Transverse conversion transfer loss (ELTCTL)
+17. Equal Level Transverse conversion transfer loss (ELTCTL)